Meta-KD: A Meta Knowledge Distillation Framework for Language Model Compression across Domains: Introduction

 To verify the effectiveness of Meta-KD, we conduct extensive experiments on two NLP tasks across multiple domains, namely natural language inference~\citep{MNLI_wiliam} and sentiment analysis ~\citep{DBLP:conf/acl/BlitzerDP07}.
-Experimental results show the effectiveness and superiority of the Meta-KD framework.
-Moreover, we find our method is well performed especially when the in-domain dataset is very small while distillation, i.e. the few-shot learning setting, or there is no in-domain dataset, i.e. the zero-shot learning setting.
+Experimental results show the effectiveness and superiority of the proposed Meta-KD framework.
+Moreover, we find our method performs well especially when i) the in-domain dataset is very small or ii) there is no in-domain dataset during the training of the meta-teacher.
+In summary, the contributions of this study can be concluded as follows: \begin{itemize} \item To the best of our knowledge, this work is the first to explore the idea of meta-teacher learning for PLM compression across domains. \item We propose the Meta-KD framework to address the task.
+In Meta-KD, the meta-teacher digests transferable knowledge across domains, and selectively passes the knowledge to student models with different domain expertise degrees. \item We conduct extensive experiments to demonstrate the superiority of Meta-KD and also explore the capability of this framework in the settings where the training data is scarce. \end{itemize}

-In summary, the contributions of this study are: \begin{itemize} \item To our knowledge, our work is the first to explore meta-learning based algorithms for PLM compression. \item We propose a novel Meta-KD framework to distill knowledge in PLMs across domains, which consists of two major stages: meta-teacher learning and meta-distillation. \item We conduct extensive experiments to demonstrate the superiority of Meta-KD and also explore the capability of this framework in both few-shot and zero-shot learning settings.
-We will release our source code on Github. \end{itemize}
+The rest of this paper is summarized as follows.
+Section~\ref{sec:related_works} describes the related work.
+The detailed techniques of the Meta-KD framework are presented in Section~\ref{sec:method}.
+The experiments are reported in Section~\ref{sec:experiments}.
+Finally, we conclude our work and discuss the future work in Section~\ref{sec:conlusion}. \footnote{The experimental code can be found in \url{https://github.com/alibaba/EasyTransfer/tree/master/scripts/metaKD}.}